cxzhou35/Awesome-dotfiles/vim/README.md

-## Here is the vim config for zicx
+## Here is the vim config for Zicx

 #### This folder contains some config files below:
 - `.vimrc`: the vim config file.